Rational Inattention Dynamics: Inertia and Delay in Decision-Making, with Jakub Steiner and Filip Matějka

 Previously titled "Learning by Similarity in Coordination Problems."

-beliefs by extrapolation from similar past situations.
-The use of
+form beliefs by extrapolation from similar past situations.
+The use

-extrapolations in learning may generate contagion of actions across
+of extrapolations in learning may generate contagion of actions

-games even if players learn only from games with payoffs very close to
+across games even if players learn only from games with payoffs very

-the current ones.
-Contagion may lead to unique long-run outcomes where
+close to the current ones.
+Contagion may lead to unique long-run

-multiplicity would occur if players learned through repeatedly playing
+outcomes where multiplicity would occur if players learned through

-the same game.
-The process of contagion through learning is formally
+repeatedly playing the same game.
+The process of contagion through

-related to contagion in global games, although the outcomes generally
+learning is formally related to contagion in global games, although

 Testing Multiple Forecasters, with Yossi Feinberg, Econometrica, Vol. 76 (3), May 2008, 561-582